Simon Spillett: Recordings and awards

 In 2007, Spillett won the BBC Jazz Award for Rising Star, accepting his award from actor Michael Brandon on BBC Radio 2 and appearing with the BBC Big Band directed by Guy Barker.

 In 2011, Spillett won the tenor saxophone category of the British Jazz Awards.
 In 2016, Spillett won the Services To British Jazz Award in the British Jazz Awards.

+In 2023 Spillett's big band released its debut album 'Dear Tubby H.', featuring previously unheard arrangements by Tubby Hayes.

 Media

 Spillett has broadcast on BBC Radio 3's Jazz Line-Up with his quartet and has featured in several magazine interviews including in Jazz Rag (issues 96 and 97) and Jazz Journal (April 2008).
 He took part in "The Test" in Jazz Journal magazine during November and December 2012.

 Spillett is the anchor interviewee in the 2015 documentary film Tubby Hayes: A Man In A Hurry, written by Mark Baxter, directed by Lee Cogswell, produced by Paul Weller and with narration by actor Martin Freeman.

 Influences

 Spillett's primary influence on the tenor saxophone is often cited as Tubby Hayes, although in interviews he has credited John Coltrane as his all-time favourite saxophonist.
 He has also named Ronnie Scott, Sonny Rollins, Dick Morrissey, Hank Mobley, Ben Webster, Stan Getz and Alan Skidmore as inspirations.

+Spillett has also cited Duke Ellington, Horace Silver and Miles Davis as inspirations.